FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+- For the first activity, the internal light of the microwave will flash red light if there is unallowable material inside but people will still ignore it if they are not paying attention to the microwave

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*